Jennifer Lambert

 I read a lot and I’m dismayed by the religious best sellers and their outright heretical teachings.
 So many Christians and churches support these authors and their books, having classes and conferences, spreading these lies that people devour since they don’t know any better.
 The children and I read devotionals and scripture every morning and evening together.

-It’s my job to seek out the truth for them.
+It’s my job to seek out the truth for my family.

 4. Respectful parenting